-Working with the Innovation Laboratory of the Marie-Josèe and Henry R. Kravis Center for Molecular Oncology (CMO) and the Department of Laboratory Medicine, we develop methodologies to analyze circulating tumor-derived nucleic acids (DNA/RNA) in plasma and other body fluids (such as urine and celebrospinal fluid).
+Our team work with the Innovation Laboratory of the Marie-Josèe and Henry R. Kravis Center for Molecular Oncology (CMO) and the Diagnostic Molecular Pathology to develop methodologies to analyze circulating tumor-derived nucleic acids (DNA/RNA) in plasma and other body fluids (such as urine and celebrospinal fluid).
 Our molecular assays mainly utilize massively parallel sequencing to achieve a wide range of genomic coverage and mutation detection sensitivity.
+Cancer types we cover include adult and pediatric solid tumors and hematological malignancies.

 Evaluating the clinical utility of circulating tumor DNA in different cancer types